emqxarchive/emqx-docs-en/advanced/acl.md

 {% hint style="info" %}

-同时只启用一个 ACL 插件可以提高客户端 ACL 检查性能。
+Enabling only one ACL plugin at the time can improve client ACL checking performance.

 {% endhint %}